DETACH: Cross-domain Learning for Long-Horizon Tasks via Mixture of Disentangled Experts: INTRODUCTION

-Hence, to address these challenges, this paper introduces \textbf{DETACH}: a biologically inspired functional disentanglement architecture that draws from the dorsal-ventral stream hypothesis in neuroscience \cite{ungerleider1982two}.
-According to this hypothesis, the brain’s ventral \textit{what} pathway specializes in object recognition, while the dorsal \textit{where-how} pathway handles spatial processing and motor control.
-Unlike existing dual-stream approaches \cite{Ibrayev_2024} that separate visual modalities, DETACH introduces a functional disentanglement: the \textbf{Environmental Encoder} learns scene-invariant spatial relationships \cite{arkhangelsky2024causal}while the \textbf{Self-Encoder} captures body-schema-specific motor primitives.
+To address these challenges, this paper introduces \textbf{DETACH}: a biologically inspired functional disentanglement architecture that draws from the dorsal-ventral stream hypothesis in neuroscience \cite{ungerleider1982two}.
+According to this hypothesis, the brain's ventral \textit{what} pathway specializes in object recognition, while the dorsal \textit{where-how} pathway handles spatial processing and motor control.
+Unlike existing dual-stream approaches \cite{ibrayev2024toward} that separate visual modalities, DETACH introduces a functional disentanglement: the \textbf{Environmental Encoder} learns scene-invariant spatial relationships \cite{arkhangelsky2024causal} while the \textbf{Self-Encoder} captures body-schema-specific motor primitives.

-The developed method is extensively evaluated on various self-designed LH-embodied AI tasks, including cross-scene adaptation, novel skill adaptation, and particularly LH control tasks in complex environments.
+Proposed method is extensively evaluated on various self-designed LH-embodied AI tasks, including cross-scene adaptation, novel skill adaptation, and particularly LH control tasks in complex environments.
 The contributions of this paper can be summarized as follows.

-\begin{itemize} \item Proposing the DETACH disentangled architecture, the first Embodied AI control framework in HSI based on biologically inspired cognitive principles.
+\begin{itemize} \item Proposing the \textbf{DETACH disentangled architecture}, the first Embodied AI control framework in HSI based on biologically inspired cognitive principles.
 This architecture separates traditional unified encoding into specialized parallel processing of environmental perception streams and self-state perception streams.

-\item Designing specialized dual-stream encoders, where the environmental encoder enhances cross-domain transfer capability, and the self-encoder achieves cross-task skill reuse.
+\item Designing \textbf{specialized dual-stream encoders}, where the environmental encoder enhances \textbf{cross-domain transfer capability}, and the self-encoder achieves \textbf{cross-task skill reuse}.
 Both encoders are independently optimized and flexibly combined.

 \item Establishing comprehensive benchmark scenarios for LH tasks through designed progressive LH task benchmarks, and validating the effectiveness of DETACH on these benchmarks.
-Compared to existing methods, DETACH achieves a 2x improvement in cross-domain adaptation capability and a 1.5x improvement in skill reuse efficiency. \end{itemize}
+Compared to existing methods, DETACH achieves a \textbf{$2\times$ improvement in cross-domain adaptation capability} and a \textbf{$1.5\times$ improvement in skill reuse efficiency}. \end{itemize}

-\section{2 Related Works}
+\section{Related Works}

-Our work is grounded in Human-Scene Interaction(HSI), focusing on skill learning in dynamic, complex, multi-step Long-Horizon (LH) tasks.
-We propose a novel disentangled learning approach to address cross-domain generative generalization challenges in Embodied AI.

-\subsection{2.1 Human-Scene Interaction}
+\subsection{Human-Scene Interaction}